martinapugliese/tales-science-data/ABOUT.md

 References are indicated at the end of each notebook, rather than at the global level.
 This is because I find it much more effective to have a list of further material from within the topic I'm looking at rather than as a separate thing.
 Furthemore, this allows for a more ordered and structured situation.

+The file about [beautiful internet](resources.md) contains an updated list of great comprehensive resources on the topics of this book, which are amazing per se.

 ### The images

 Images are of three types: